yomaq/yomaq.github.io/_posts/2024-04-30-zfs-encryption-backups-and-convenience.md

   };
 }
 ```
-I also have configuration to setup a zstorage zpool with a couple of datasets in order to handle additional hdd storage devices for backups on my backup server or other such bulk/secondary storage device needs.
+I also have a configuration to set up a zstorage zpool with a couple of datasets to handle additional HDD storage devices for backups on my backup server or other such bulk/secondary storage device needs.
 The configuration is quite similar to the root config.
 You can see full details for it in the primary module [linked here](#sources).

-You will also need to configure nixos to use ZFS properly, I import this into all my nixosConfigurations:
+You will also need to configure Nixos to use ZFS properly, I import this into all my nixosConfigurations:
 ```nix
 { config, lib, pkgs, inputs, ... }:
 {